wpswings/mwb-bookings-for-woocommerce/README.txt

 Bookings for WooCommerce offer easy booking management, confirm/reject bookings, enable booking cancellations, restrict durations, etc

 == Description ==

 **GET BOOKINGS FOR WOOCOMMERCE AND START SCHEDULING APPOINTMENTS FOR YOUR CUSTOMERS.
 MANAGE YOUR BOOKINGS BY UTILIZING THE LISTING CALENDAR AND REGULATING THE BOOKING DURATIONS WITH ALL EASE.**

 WooCommerce Booking & appointment plugin is a powerful plugin that enables store owners to create an online booking system that allows them to turn their products into online booking solutions and make them available to customers for a set period of time.

-You can now simply book WordPress time slots booking, confirm/reject bookings, display reservation calendar listings, enable booking cancellations, promote booking availability, regulate booking duration, and much more using the Bookings Calendar plugin's capabilities.
+You can now simply book WordPress time slots booking, confirm/reject bookings, display reservation calendar listings, enable booking cancellations, promote booking availability, regulate booking duration, and much more using the [**Bookings Calendar**](https://wpswings.com/product/bookings-for-woocommerce-pro/?utm_source=wpswings-bookings-pro&utm_medium=bookings-org-page&utm_campaign=bookings-pro) plugin's capabilities.

-***

->**IMPORTANT NOTICE:**

->_**From the update Version 2.0.5 onwards, the Bookings plugin and its support will be handled by [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=bookings-org-page&utm_campaign=official).**_

->_**WP Swings is just our improvised and rebranded version with all quality solutions and help being the same, so no worries at your end.
-Please [**Connect with us**](https://wpswings.com/contact-us/?utm_source=wpswings-bookings-contactus&utm_medium=bookings-org-page&utm_campaign=contactus) for all setup, support, and update related queries without hesitation.**_

-***

 [youtube https://www.youtube.com/watch?v=9ow97SzMHnM&w=560&h=315&rel=0]

                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  **WITH THE BOOKINGS FOR WOOCOMMERCE PLUGIN ON YOUR STORE YOU CAN:**

 * With WooCommerce Calendar Booking you can Easily define additional booking costs and services from the backend.
 * Unit, base, and additional cost-based WooCommerce bookable products can be defined.
 * Easily define the maximum number of bookings per day with the HMS unit.
 * Provide an easy upcoming booking list using the Booking Calendar.
 * Can define WooCommerce bookings availability Start and End time for the day with ease.

 == PLUGIN MEETS YOUR REQUIREMENT, SO ==
 [**Download Now!!**](https://downloads.wordpress.org/plugin/mwb-bookings-for-woocommerce.zip)